-Nicholas advises governments and private sector clients in Australia and Asia on all aspects of major infrastructure projects, including public private partnerships, divestments and secondary sales.
+Nicholas advises governments and private sector clients in Australia on all aspects of major infrastructure, construction and technology projects, including public private partnerships, divestments and privatisations.

 Nicholas has a deep understanding of government processes and policy development which he developed through a secondment in the New South Wales Department of Premier and Cabinet in 2012.